Six Mile Slough Restoration Project – Sept 11th – Oct 27th, 2023

-Reminder: motorized vehicle access to Duck Lake (at the north end of Channel Road) will be interrupted starting at midnight tonight, August 15th.
+Reminder to the public: motorized vehicle access to Duck Lake (at the north end of Channel Road) will be interrupted starting at midnight, August 15th.
 The dike will re-open to motorized vehicle access on October 15th (at 11:59 pm).
-The closure is necessary to help recover the last population of endangered northern leopard frog in British Columbia....
+The Bi-annual closure is necessary to help recover the last population of endangered northern leopard...

-PLEASE NOTE: The CVWMA Administration Office will be closed Friday, June 30th through Monday July 3rd 2023.
-The office will reopen for regular business hours on Tuesday July 4th.
-Fishing and Hunting permits and information can be obtained on our website at www.crestonwildlife.ca.
+PLEASE NOTE: The CVWMA Administration Office will be closed Thursday August 15th through Monday August 19th, 2024.
+Fishing and Hunting permits, and information can be obtained on our website at www.crestonwildlife.ca.
+Staff can be contacted at the main office - 250-402-6900 Sorry for any inconvenience.

 Happy Canada Day!

-PLEASE NOTE: The CVWMA Administration Office will be closed Monday, May 22 & Tuesday May 23rd.
-The office will reopen for regular business hours on Wednesday May 24th.
+PLEASE NOTE: The CVWMA Administration Office will be closed Monday, July 1st through Monday July 8th, 2024.
 Fishing and Hunting permits and information can be obtained on our website at www.crestonwildlife.ca.
+Staff can been contacted at main office - 250-402-6900

 About